brp-labs/rest-api/README.md

 <br/>
 <h3>Metadata</h3>
 Whenever a dataset is returned from the database as a result of reading a single post, reading all posts, or searching for one or more posts, a separate array is inserted right before the dataset array.
 This separate array at the very top, called <code>Info</code>, gives a timestamp and the number of posts returned from the database.
 The timezone used is set at the top of the <b>Controller Class</b> and is default set to 'Europe/Copenhagen'.
-And, of course, the timezone should be adjusteed if the application runs in a different timezone.
+And, of course, the timezone should be adjusted if the application runs in a different timezone.
 The array containing the dataset, by the way, is called <code>Data</code>.

 <br/>